-This report provides an overview of the history, funding, and administration of North Carolina's Family Courts as of December 2022 and an update on the work of the Family Court Advisory Commission.
+This report provides an overview of the history, funding, and administration of North Carolina's Family Courts as of December 2023 and an update on the work of the Family Court Advisory Commission.
 The report also discusses the adherence to the 10 best practices as set forth in the Unified Family Courts: Best Practices and Guidelines.
 The core principles of Family Court are judicial leadership; judicial assignment; time standards; active case management; alternative dispute resolution; additional court and community services; customer service; specially trained judges and staff; local family court advisory committee; and specialized local rules.
 Many of these principles have been recognized by national experts as key case management strategies.

-North Carolina Unified Family Courts serve almost 50% of the population of North Carolina.
-Family Court programs are operational in 15 judicial districts, including some of the largest counties in North Carolina2: Buncombe, Cumberland, Durham, Mecklenburg, New Hanover, Union, and Wake Counties.
-However, Family Court also serves smaller, more rural areas, such as Anson, Greene, Hoke, Halifax, and Stanly Counties, which are in no less need of the services that family courts provide.
+During the state fiscal year of July 1, 2022, to June 30, 2023, North Carolina Unified Family Courts served about 47% of the population of North Carolina.
+Family Court programs were operational in 15 judicial districts, including some of the largest counties in North Carolina2: Buncombe, Cumberland, Durham, Mecklenburg, New Hanover, Union, and Wake Counties.
+Family Court also serves smaller, more rural areas, such as Anson, Greene, Hoke, Halifax, and Stanly Counties.
+During the 2023 legislative session, funding for additional family court coordinators was approved.
+Rowan, Cabarrus, and Onslow counties each received one court coordinator to assist with implementation of family court practices.
+Leadership in those districts is working with NCAOC Court Programs to hire and train staff as well as to determine how family court principles will operate with the designated resources.
+Randolph County also received an additional family court coordinator.